A modernist landmark

 The rooftop terrace

-Finally, the visit concludes in the rooftop terrace, one of the most interesting places of the house.
-Prepare for outstanding views of the surroundings as well as the chance to visit the top part of the 6 towers that make up its structure.
+Finally, the visit concluded in the rooftop terrace, one of the most interesting places of the house.
+Featuring outstanding views of the surroundings, nowadays is only available for private events, conferences and team building activities.

 Address: Diagonal Avenue 420, 08037.